idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 - To File
   - [Human/Feelings Meetings](http://idvorkin.github.io/Human-Meetings) a forum for expressing emotions.
   - Treasured Friendships
-  - In person and over skype
+  - In person and over Skype
   - Mentee, Mentor
 - Archived links
 - To live